0x444454/mandel99/README.md

 # REQUIREMENTS

-- RAM expansion.
+- RAM expansion (at least 8 KB).
+I test with 32 KB.

+Note: The stock TI-99/4A comes with only 256 Bytes of RAM that can be directly used by the CPU.
+That's Bytes, not KBytes.
+It also has 16 KB of Video-RAM, but these cannot be accessed directly by the CPU.
+This program is quite small, but needs a little more RAM for temporary buffers used to optimize calculations and rendering.

 # BUILD TYPES

 There are two build types:
-- "Benchmark": This is slightly slower but can be used as a speed benchmark program for your TI-99/4A.
+- "**Benchmark**": This is slightly slower but can be used as a speed benchmark program for your TI-99/4A.
 When the calculation is completed, the number of elapsed frames is printed in the upper-right corner of the screen (hexadecimal number).
 The lower the number, the better.
-- "Fast": This is about 16% faster.
+- "**Fast**": This is about 16% faster.
 The trick is relocating the core calculation loop in SRAM.
 Unfortunately, I have not yet found a way to count elapsed frames in this mode without the Console ROM messing with SRAM and destroying my code.
 So the elapsed frames number will always be 0000.

 # CONTROLS